Special Educational Needs Information

-Before your child starts at our school, we will arrange to visit your child in their existing setting at home if they are not attending school or pre- school.
-In addition, we will arrange transition visits that are staggered at times of the day to meet the needs of the child eg after school, during class time.
+Before your child starts at our school, we will arrange to visit your child in their existing setting or at home if they are not attending school or pre- school.
+In addition we will arrange transition visits that are staggered at times of the day to meet the needs of the child eg after school, during class time.
 When your child starts at our school, if it would support their needs and you are in agreement, we will start them on a part time timetable for as long as is appropriate.

 When they are moving to a new school where possible, we will liaise with the new school to arrange transition visits to the new school, with a familiar member of staff if appropriate.
 We can usually support your child by arranging for a member of staff who they are familiar with, to go with them but we may need to ask you to arrange your own transport to the new school for these visits.
 The Inclusion Team will also share all information with key personnel at receiving school which includes transferring your child’s file securely.
-Where possible, we will arrange a review, centered on the needs of your child and involving yourself, staff and relevant agencies when appropriate (Person Centered Review).
+Where possible, we will arrange a review, centred on the needs of your child and involving yourself, staff and relevant agencies when appropriate (Person Centred Review).

 How are the school’s resources allocated and matched to children’s Special Educational needs?

 We have a large Inclusion and Pastoral Team who are able to support children with SEND and deliver interventions to meet individual needs.
 We aim to ensure that all children who have Special educational needs and disabilities are supported to the best of the school’s ability within the funds available.
-We have an Educational Psychologist who is employed by the school for two days per half term to further support children with SEND and the staff working with them.
+We have an Educational Psychologist who is employed by the school for one day per half term to further support children with SEND and the staff working with them.